Research Projects

 Partner organisations

-This project is funded through the National Health and Medical Research Council (NHMRC) and supported by the University of Sydney, Central Queensland University, James Cook University, University of Technology Sydney, Apunipima Cape York Health Council, University of Queensland, Aboriginal and Medical Services Alliance Northern Territory, Aboriginal and Torres Strait Islander Community Health Service and the Northern Territory Government.
+This project was funded through the National Health and Medical Research Council (NHMRC) and supported by the University of Sydney, Central Queensland University, James Cook University, University of Technology Sydney, Apunipima Cape York Health Council, University of Queensland, Aboriginal and Medical Services Alliance Northern Territory, Aboriginal and Torres Strait Islander Community Health Service and the Northern Territory Government.

 Status/timing

-STRIDE is funded from 2020–2024.
+STRIDE was funded from 2020–2024.

 What is a Centre for Research Excellence?